arikan/bitcoin-voting/README.md

 6. Election result:
 Election result is obtained by counting all valid voting transactions from the registered voting addresses to the registered candidate addresses in the Blockchain.
 Any other transaction after the first 0.00000001 BTC transaction from the voter to the candidate is considered disqualified.
 The whole process from the registrations to the voting and counting the results is open to audition by anyone.

+#### Contribution

-This basic schema can be applied today with the existing Bitcoin infrastructure.
+This basic schema can be implemented today with the existing Bitcoin infrastructure.
 One can develop applications and interfaces for better user experience of this system.
-To contribute and improve the schema please send your comments and questions to the comments section of this page, or feel free to fork the repository and send pull requests.
+Please send your comments and questions on issues and feel free to fork the repository and send pull requests.

 ## Bitcoin ile güvenli ve basit bir oy sistemi